RotherOSS/doc-otobo-installation/content/installation-docker.rst

 Two different template files are available in the newly created folder otobo-docker.

 ``.docker_compose_env_http``
-Run HTTP on port 80 or on the port specified in $OTOBO_WEB_HTTP_PORT.
+Run HTTP on port 80.

 ``.docker_compose_env_https``
-Run HTTPS on port 443 or on the port specified in $OTOBO_WEB_HTTPS_PORT.
+Run HTTPS on port 443.

 Choose one of the files that fit to your needs and rename it to ``.env``